Surprise, Surprise

 When did I first see Samson?
 I can’t say for sure, for the lines that ran horizontally on his forehead have melded with those of the window of my room, which has been my favorite place to stare at while brooding over the subject of life for as long as I can remember.
 Every morning, I take some time to drink a glass of milk and cast a glance through the window at the the scarcely-populated street and its passersby, those early birds who most often are students, street cleaners loading the trailers they tow behind their crappy bikes with empty plastic bottles, and joggers, who seem to possess a gift for standing in the way of those rushing to the office.

 Before leaving the house in the afternoon, I brush my hair, make a few phone calls and drink a cup of coffee.
-He was always there when I stepped out into the street, sitting on the pavement close to the garbage bin and dressed in the ...Read more
+He was always there when I stepped out into the street, sitting on the pavement close to the garbage bin and dressed ...Read more

 Where a City Gets to Shine